 History of Saint-Etienne Cathedral

-The great unity of style of the cathedral St Etienne of Bourges is due to a rapid construction.
-Indeed it took less than a century to built it!
+The great unity of style of the cathedral St Etienne of Bourges is due to rapid construction.
+Indeed it took less than a century to build!

 The political context of the time at the cathedral’s foundation

 The construction of the current cathedral started when Henri de Sully, archbishop of Bourges, made a donation.

 The new construction was intended to replace the old Romanesque edifice (11th and 12th C).
 The former sanctuary became way too small for the city of Bourges.
 The new classic Gothic-style cathedral was the 4th sanctuary built on the site.

 Bourges, a French possession from 1100